Skip to main content

 Batteries included

 Batteries-included -you can test any system regardless of the protocol it speaks or tech stack it's built upon.
-HTTP, Socket.io, and WebSockets are supported out of the box, with support for many other protocols available via plugins (gRPC, Kafka, Kinesis, SQL, Lambda).
+HTTP, Socket.io, and WebSockets are supported out of the box, with support for many other protocols available via plugins (gRPC (opens in a new tab), Kafka (opens in a new tab), Kinesis (opens in a new tab), SQL (opens in a new tab), Lambda (opens in a new tab)).
 A number of monitoring systems are supported out of the box (Datadog, InfluxDB, Statsd), with third-party plugins providing support for other systems.

 Extensible & hackable